Susan Golding: Political life

-Golding was elected to the San Diego city council from 1981 to 1983.
-In 1984, she was elected to the Board of Supervisors for San Diego County, California, serving 1985–1992.
+Golding was appointed to the San Diego city council from in 1981, and then won re-election in 1982.
+In 1983 she briefly served in the Deukmejian administration in Sacramento, and in 1984 she was elected to the Board of Supervisors for San Diego County, California, serving 1985–1992.

 In 1992, Golding was elected mayor of San Diego.
 She campaigned as a progressive Republican, as a supporter of gay rights, abortion rights, affirmative action, and increased environmental protections.
 Her first campaign was against political science professor Peter Navarro, whom she narrowly defeated.
 Peter Navarro had a campaign to restrain the "Los Angelization" of the county, by keeping more open space.
 He won the primary by a large measure but didn't reach the 50% threshold to avoid a runner-up election.
 The land developer and hospitality lobbies supported Golding against Navarro in the election.

 Her major accomplishment as mayor was to streamline city government for businesses, including setting up a "one-stop" shop for permits.
 She helped set aside 52,000 acre in the city as part of a comprehensive Multiple Species Conservation Plan.
 She also increased police funding and patrols, created neighborhood service centers, and helped create the city's first winter shelter for the homeless.
 During her administration, she was instrumental in San Diego's successful bid to host the 1996 Republican National Convention at the San Diego Convention Center.
 This helped soothe the pain of losing the 1972 Republican National Convention, which was scheduled for San Diego but moved under scandal.

 Golding and the city council faced a problem getting funding for the convention, however.
 They felt it was too politically risky to raise taxes or cut services.
 They were accused of paying less into the city's pension fund instead.

-At one time Golding was considered as a candidate for U.S. Senate or Governor of California.
+In 1996, political scientist Samuel L. Popkin was quoted as saying that Golding would likely have opportunities to run for higher office in California.
 She made a run for Barbara Boxer's Senate seat in 1998, but dropped out due to lagging polling numbers and fundraising difficulties.